 The percentage of weeks attended is rounded up to the nearest 10 percent and multiplied by the school charges for the period of enrollment.
-This amount, plus an administrative fee (which cannot exceed the lesser of \$100 or 5 percent of the tuition, fees, room and board, and other charges assessed the student), may be retained by the school.
+The institution will exclude from the institutional charges used to calculate the pro rata refund a reasonable administrative fee not to exceed \$100 or 5% of the total institutional charges, whichever is less.
+This administrative fee may be retained by the school.